Common Name: Western European Spadefoot Toad, Iberian Spadefoot Toad, Spanish Spadefoot Toad, and Wagler’s Spadefoot Toad

 Size: 4.9 inches (12.5 cm)

 The Western European Spadefoot Toad breeds from October to May.
-Males will call from temporary pools to attract females.
-Females will sometimes call too.
-Once the female selects a mate, the male will grasp the female frog behind in amplexus.
-The female will then lay her eggs and the males will fertilize them.
-Females will lay between 1000 – 4000 eggs.
+The male toad will call from temporary pools to attract the female frogs.
+The female toad will sometimes call too.
+Once the female toad selects a mate, the male will grasp the female toad behind in amplexus.
+The female toad will then lay her eggs and the male toad will fertilize them.
+The female toad will lay between 1000 – 4000 eggs.
 The tadpoles take 4 to 6 months to complete their metamorphism.